ecmadao/react-times/README.md

 `React.PropTypes.func`

 > The callback func when timezone changed.
+Receives timezone object as argument with the following properties:
+* city
+* zoneAbbr
+* zoneName

 # Article